New York, NY

-Most professional runners and running enthusiasts are required to see a chiropractor for a number of reasons.
+Most professional runners and running enthusiasts see a chiropractor for a number of reasons.
 Chiropractors are meant to provide rehabilitation care to running athletes.
 Not only do they treat the runners’ injuries and reduce pain, but they also ensure their bodies’ and overall health are in optimal condition.
 For this reason, chiropractic healthcare should be incorporated into sports training and performance.

 Here’s what you need to know about different chiropractic treatments for runners and how they help.

 Sports Injury, Physical Assessment, and Recovery

 Most athletes are prone to having injuries due to their extensive training and level of performance.
 Even runners aren’t exempted from getting injuries at one point or another in their careers.
 They get typical injuries such as runner’s knee, stress fracture, shin splint, Achilles tendinopathy, and muscle pull, among others.
 When an injury occurs, the recovery period can often be quite challenging.
 Even hours of physical therapy won’t do enough.
 While physical therapy helps in recovering strength in soft tissue and muscle, sports-medicine trained chiropractors can improve the mobility of your joints after an injury.
 Here’s what sports chiropractors examine and assess:

 - How you move

 - How the arch of your foot looks like

 - How your knees are aligned